Great compassion and the great resolve

 - So these beings who have been so kind to you, who you see in beauty in this way, are really having a horrible time of it because samsara is no fun at all.
 So in this way, have the wish for them to be free of that dukkha (compassion).

 - Venerable Chodron went into the three types of dukkha in this week’s teaching.
 Be sure to investigate each of these as you consider the suffering you are wishing beings to be free of, especially the dukkha of pervasive conditioning.

 - Lama Tsong Khapa talks about wanting to be free of the “four power rivers” that sweep us away (sensual pleasure, craving for rebirth, craving for self, wrong views).
 Then “bound by the strong bonds of karma which are so hard to undo,” consider how the energy of our karma makes it difficult to overcome our negativity and pushes us towards the negative results of our own actions.
 “Caught in the iron net of self-grasping ignorance.
 Born and reborn in boundless cyclic existence.
 Completely enveloped by the darkness of ignorance…” Really make this visualization part of this point on great compassion.

 - While compassion is certainly virtuous, it doesn’t do anything to change the situation.
 So generate the great determination, the great resolve, to make the welfare of other beings your priority.

-- Think that you want to dedicate your life to their welfare; that you are wiling to get involved in that project.
+- Think that you want to dedicate your life to their welfare; that you are willing to get involved in that project.

 - Seeing the dire situation we are all in, seeing that it is intolerable, generate the feeling that you can’t help but want to get involved.

-- Then knowing that in your present situation, you can help others somewhat, but only in a very limited way; knowing that you don’t even have the present capacity to liberate yourself, then generate the aspiration to attain full awakening so that you’ll have all the compassion, wisdom, and skillful means to benefit them most effectively.
+- Then, knowing that in your present situation you can help others somewhat but only in a very limited way and knowing that you don’t even have the present capacity to liberate yourself, generate the aspiration to attain full awakening so that you’ll have all the compassion, wisdom, and skillful means to benefit them most effectively.